Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question #10 💩💩💩

-You have a tenant in Microsoft Azure Active Directory (Azure AD), part of Microsoft Entra.
+You have a tenant in Microsoft Azure Active Directory (Azure AD), **part of Microsoft Entra**.

 The tenant contains three groups named Group1, Group2, and Group3.

 You create a new project in Azure DevOps named Project1.

 You need to secure the service connections for Project1.
 The solution must meet the following requirements:

-- • The members of Group1 must be able to **share and unshare a service connection with other projects**.
+- The members of Group1 must be able to **share and unshare a service connection with other projects**.
-- • The members of Group2 must be able to **rename a service connection and update the description**.
+- The members of Group2 must be able to **rename a service connection and update the description**.
-- • The members of Group3 must be able to **use the service connection within build or release pipelines**.
+- The members of Group3 must be able to **use the service connection within build or release pipelines**.
-- • The principle of least privilege must be followed.
+- The principle of least privilege must be followed.

 Which permission should you grant to each group?
 To answer, drag the appropriate permissions to the correct groups.
 Each permission may b used once, more than once, or not at all.
 You may need to drag the split bar between panes or scroll to view content.